RDFLib/pymicrodata/README.txt

 The package primarily depends on:
  - RDFLib<http://rdflib.net>.
 Version 3.2.0 or higher is strongly recommended.
  - html5lib<http://code.google.com/p/html5lib/> (in the additional packages folder)
- - pyRdflibExtras for a better (and more complete) serialization; is part of the pyrdfa3 package on github: https://github.com/RDFLib/pyrdfa3
+ - pyRdfaExtras for a better (and more complete) serialization; is part of the pyrdfa3 package on github: https://github.com/RDFLib/pyrdfa3

 The package has been tested on Python version 2.4 and higher.
 Python 2.6 is strongly recommended.
 The package does not run with Python 3.